MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-3.md

        ![Downloadeded Excel spreadsheet with column R selected showing list of Step Ids](media/workflow3-step-id-excel.PNG "Downloadeded Excel spreadsheet with column R selected showing list of Step Ids")

 3. Parse the **Step Id** column in the exported spreadsheet to check for the Step Id's.
-For example, the following Excel formula compares the event data in the exported **Active Guide Events** spreadsheet to the Step Ids copied in the first step of this procedure.
+For example, the following Excel formula compares the event data in the exported **Guide Session Step Visit** spreadsheet to the Step Ids copied in the first step of this procedure.
 The formula returns a 1 if it matches an ID or a 0 if it doesn’t.

-    =IF(ISNUMBER(SEARCH(B$2,'Guides Session Step Visit'!R2)),1,0)
+    =IF(ISNUMBER(SEARCH(B$2,'Guide Session Step Visit'!R2)),1,0)

     The parsed and summed spreadsheet data looks something like this.